 Rev Esc Enferm USP Received: 17 / 02 / 2012

 2013; 47 (2): 456-63 Approved: 02 / 09 / 2012

-It is estimated that pain in individuals with acquired immunodeficiency virus (HIV) occurs up to 90% of cases2.
-Specifically, pain occurs for three main reasons: HIV symptom; of another opportunistic infection or disease; or side effects of antiretroviral treatment drugs (ART)1.
+It is estimated that pain in individuals with acquired immunodeficiency virus (HIV) occurs up to 90% of cases(2).
+Specifically, pain occurs for three main reasons: HIV symptom; another opportunistic disease or infection; or side effect of antiretroviral treatment drugs (ART)(1).